 - City Park

-- The city’s parks are open to the public for the time being but the playgrounds and the recreational items are closed.
+- The city’s parks are open to the public.

-- The City Park splash pad is closed.
+- The City Park playground and splash pad are open as of June 5, 2020.

 - The Hilltop - Senior Center